TrueFiEng/useDApp/docs/source/core.rst

 useCalls
 ================
 Makes calls to specific contracts and returns values or an error if present.
 The hook will cause the component to refresh when a new block is mined and the return values change.
-A syntax sugar for `useChainStateCalls`_ that uses ABI, function name, and arguments instead of raw data.
+A syntax sugar for `useFailableChainCalls`_ that uses ABI, function name, and arguments instead of raw data.

 **Parameters**